zkaip/vue-demo/README.md

 I just do it.

-If something boring you , message me.
+If something make you obsession, send some messages to me.